ASM International Materials Camp

-Materials science and engineering lies at the very heart of all engineering... everything has to be made of something, right?
+Materials science and engineering lies at the very heart of all engineering... everything is made of something, right?

-Our future increasingly depends on the development of new materials and innovative combinations of materials – think about the various different materials used to make an iPod™, a mobile phone, or a flat-screen TV, or to power a hybrid automobile.
-Energy is a growing research area in science and engineering—through fuel cells, hybrid vehicles, wind and solar power, "smart" structures, and even nuclear power.
-Advanced materials will play a crucial role in all of these areas.
+Our future increasingly depends on the development of new materials and innovative combinations of materials – think about the various different materials used to make cell phones, tablets or flat-screen TVs, or to power a hybrid or all-electric automobile.
+Energy is a growing research area in science and engineering—through fuel cells, electric vehicles, wind and solar power, "smart" structures, and even nuclear power.
+Advanced materials are playing a crucial role in all of these areas.

-The Department of Materials Science and Engineering at Drexel University, in conjunction with the ASM International Philadelphia "Liberty Bell" Chapter, hosts Materials Camp®, a week-long, hands-on academic day camp designed to introduce high school students to the exciting and important field of materials science and engineering.
-Materials Camp® provides the perfect opportunity for high school students to explore the field of materials science and engineering.
+The Department of Materials Science and Engineering (MSE) at Drexel University, in conjunction with the ASM International Philadelphia Chapter, hosts Materials Camp®, a week-long, hands-on academic day camp designed to introduce rising high school juniors and seniors to the exciting and essential field of materials science and engineering.

-Run almost entirely by graduate students from the department, Materials Camp® comprises a series of short lectures together with hands-on, interactive laboratory sessions; an industry visit (in 2017 the students visited the Boeing Helicopter plant in Ridley Park, PA to see the Chinook assembly line); and a small "project activity" that runs throughout the week.
-Students, faculty, and staff initially get acquainted at a “welcome breakfast" and the students are then immediately immersed in the fascinating world of materials.
+Run almost entirely by graduate students from the MSE department at Drexel, Materials Camp® comprises a series of short lectures together with hands-on, interactive laboratory sessions and demonstrations; an industry visit (in 2019 the students visited the Boeing Helicopter plant in Ridley Park, PA to see the Chinook helicopter assembly line); and a week-long team design and build project activity.
+Students, faculty, and staff initially get acquainted at a “welcome breakfast’ and the students are then immediately immersed in the fascinating world of materials.

-In the laboratory sessions, camp participants—high school juniors and seniors from across the Delaware Valley, Delaware, and South Jersey and beyond—learn about metals, polymers, ceramics, composites, and nanomaterials, how these materials are processed, how their structure determines their properties, and how and where they are used.
-Camp activities include electron microscopy, heat treating, tensile and impact testing of metals, synthesis of slime and foam polymers, composites, and liquid crystal thermometers.
-Student teams will also carry out an engineering design project which runs throughout the week (in 2017, participants built and tested their own composite beams!) with awards for the top teams.
+In the laboratory sessions, participants learn about metals, polymers, ceramics, composites, and nanomaterials, how these materials are processed, how their atomic and molecular structure determines their properties, and how and where they are used.
+Activities include electron microscopy, heat treating, tensile testing of metals, synthesis of slime and foam polymers, composites, and liquid crystal thermometers.
+Student teams will also carry out an engineering design project over the course of the week with awards for the top teams.

-Students "graduate" during a Bar-B-Q luncheon attended by students’ family members, faculty, ASM chapter members, and business leaders where they have the opportunity to network with professionals and to explore college and career options.
+The Camp wraps up with a college admissions presentation, final testing of the students’ projects, and a Jeopardy style quiz, followed by barbeque luncheon attended by students’ family members, MSE graduate students and faculty, ASM chapter members, and business leaders.
+Camp attendees have the opportunity to network with professionals and to explore college and career options.

-Students will receive free meals, tuition, edutainment, and knowledge.
+Camp attendance is free of charge, and a light breakfast and lunch will be provided daily.
 Students are only responsible for their own transportation to and from Drexel University, conveniently located next to Philadelphia's 30th Street Station.
-For those who prefer to drive, parking can be arranged.

 NOTE: If you are unable to send an electronic version of your application documents, please email for mailing address information.